Many others are telling you to use Wix for creating your website or blog because it is easy to use, but honestly:

 Even others on Reddit are advising not to use Wix for blogging for the same reasons.

-My recommendation is to start a WordPress blog instead, using any of the great companies, buy mainly A2 Hosting or SiteGround.
+My recommendation is to start a WordPress blog instead, using any of the great companies, buy mainly A2 Hosting (best price for guru support and reliable servers) or SiteGround.

 I hope that this article was helpful.